lainio/err2/README.md

 - 0.8.12 New super **Handle** for most of the use cases to simplify the API, restructuring internal pkgs, **deferred error handlers are 2x faster now**, new documentation and tests, etc.

+Upcoming releases:
+- 0.9.0 Clean API: only `err2.Handle` for error returning functions.
+- 0.9.1 Clean API: `err2.CatchXXX` type assertions or many functions?
+- 0.9.2 Clean API: preparing to release 1.0.0 and freeze the API